ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 title: Imbalanced Product Review Sentiment Classification
 date: 2024-02-29
 author: Chandler Underwood
-description: Using NLP, resampling, and surpervised machine learning techniques, I create a model to effectively classify the minority negative sentiment contained in the crocs review dataset.
+description: Using NLP, resampling, and surpervised machine learning techniques, I create a model to effectively classify the minority negative sentiment contained in a product reviews dataset.
 ShowToc: true
 TocOpen: true
 ---

 ## Class Imbalance
-Class imbalance is a common problem when building classifiers in the machine learning world, and our awesome croc reviews data is unfortunately not so awesome from a class balance standpoint.
-Soon, we'll assign binary class labels based on the rating a customer gave with their review where we'll consider ratings of 2 stars or less to be negative sentiment and the remaining reviews as positive sentiment.
+Class imbalance is a common problem when building classifiers in the machine learning world, and our awesome previously-scraped [croc reviews data]({{< ref "review_scrape.md" >}}) is unfortunately not so awesome from a class balance standpoint.
+Soon, we'll assign binary class labels based on the rating a customer gave with their review where we'll consider ratings of 2 stars (out of 5) or less to be negative sentiment and the remaining reviews as positive sentiment.
 As you'll see in a moment, the vast majority of reviews belong to the positive sentiment class, and I think that's great!

-I'm super happy so many people are enjoying their crocs as much as Grandma Louise.
-But...the shoe game is a competitive one, and if Crocs are going to remain at the top, they must continue to work on their flaws and improve.
-Therefore, the negative reviews are much more important than the positive ones.
-We will take steps in our model training to address the class imbalance issue, but the goal will remain the same throughout - build a classifier that can find the most important samples (the ones with negative sentiment) effectively.
+However, I don't believe Crocs reached the top of the shoe game by mistake.
+I'd be willing to bet the creators behind Crocs are more than willing to confront their flaws and improve upon them.
+Let's pretend the good people behind Crocs have asked us to build an ML model to catch the rare negative review for their product.

 ### Quick Note on Positive / Negative Lingo
 Traditionally, the positive class in a binary labeled dataset is the minority class of most interest / importance, and that will hold true in this project.
 Apologies for any confusion, but going forward when I reference the positive class, I will be referencing the set of negative sentiment reviews.